S3gmentati0nFault/Slides/slides.md

 <div class="colwrap">
 <div class="left">

-- We compared the performance of the other models against an unexplainable model (SVC), which is characterized by a very high level of performance.
+- We compared the performance of the other models against an unexplainable benchmarcking model (SVC), known for the generally solid performance.

-- Our 'informed-sampling' model proved to have very good performance in experiments and the final blind test proved that the performance actually hold.
+- Our 'informed-sampling' model proved to have very good performance in experiments and the final blind test showed that the performance extend to unseen scenarios.

 </div>